BabDev/PhpSpecSkipExampleExtension/README.md

 ### @require <class or interface>

-Skips all the spec example if the class or interface is not available
+The `@require` annotation can be used on the spec class or any example method.
+If a requirement is missing from the spec, all examples will be skipped.
+If a requirement is missing from an example, only that example will be skipped.

 ```php
 /**